psbds/helm-rest/docs/GETTING_STARTED.md

 So the web app can authenticate with your Kubernetes Services, you need to generate to create a service account, give the proper permissions and generate a kubeconfig file.
 Below the instructios to do so.

-### First of all, log in into your cluster as admin
+### 1. First of all, log in into your cluster as admin
 ```
 # Using Azure Kubernetes Service, you can do so using the following commnad
 az aks get-credentials --name myAks --resource-group myRg --admin
 ```

-### Option A: Run the create_kubeconfig.bash script to create the necessary configurations
+### 2. (Option A): Run the create_kubeconfig.bash script to create the necessary configurations
 On the root of the project, run the command: `./create_kubeconfig.bash SERVICE_ACCOUNT_NAME SERVICE_ACCOUNT_NAMESPACE`

 Example: